g0v-data/g0v-hackmd-archive/notes/QoSKGWAPTLOSDR1tbhRZbg.md

     Media that unilaterally reprinted claims without investigation must ensure correction and right of reply.
     Chosun Ilbo reported clear falsehoods not found in the KCC's press release.

-The social cooperative Parti (Chairman Kwon Oh-hyun) has requested a right of reply report from media outlets that reported the KCC's fact-checking project audit results without investigation.
+The social cooperative Parti (Director Kwon Ohyeon) has requested a right of reply report from media outlets that reported the KCC's fact-checking project audit results without investigation.
 They demanded that Chosun Ilbo, which reported false information not included in the KCC's press release, correct the distorted report, stating that if a correction is not made, they will have no choice but to hold legal responsibility.

 The media outlets that Parti is requesting a right of reply from include Chosun Ilbo, KBS, Yonhap News TV, and SBS.
 These outlets reported the content of the KCC's press release, titled "KCC Announces Audit Results of the Fact-Checking Project," on January 18, 2024, without verifying the claims.